joshOfAllTrades-zz/GandCData/README.md

-GandCData
+Getting and Cleaning Data Course Project
 =========

-Coursera Getting and Cleaning Data with R class project
+This readme explains how all of the scripts work and how they are connected.